Pinoy Big Brother: Kumunity Season 10: Housemates

-Prior to the start of each edition, the identities of a number of housemates would be revealed daily in the days leading up to the premiere on the show's social media accounts and on the show's online companion show entitled PBB Kumulitan.
-More housemates were announced in the companion show during each edition's premiere, with the winners of the Online Bahay ni Kuya campaign being revealed later.
+Several housemates would be identified daily on the show's social-media accounts and PBB Kumulitan, its online companion show, beforep each edition.
+More housemates were announced on the companion show during each edition's premiere, with the winners of the Online Bahay ni Kuya campaign revealed later.

-With 46 housemates participating across all editions covered during the season, the season saw the second largest cast in the show's history, just behind Otso's 58-housemate cast.
+The season had the second-largest cast (46) in the show's history, behind Otso's 58-housemate cast.